jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 When the product returns you should dispatch the product to an action creator called `addOneProduct` Add that product to the payload in the returned object of `addOneProduct`.
-Use the `ADD_ONE_PRODUCT` case in your reducer to update the state by adding a product to your already flattened state object.
+Use the `ADD_ONE_PRODUCT` case in your reducer to update the state.
+Add a product to your already flattened state object.

 ![add-product][add-product-1]